Listen to Audio

+I'm a 20-year litigation attorney, who brings creative problem solving to complex legal issues.
 I was an engineer at Exxon before law school, and I understand how things work at jobsites.
-As an attorney, I bring creative problem solving to complex legal issues.
 I spent more than a decade at big law firms, handling complex litigation for major companies.
+I have tried cases both large and small.

 Having our own law firm, I now apply those skills to help people in need.
 It’s often a community service, somewhat like a ministry.
 People call with problems, and we help if we can.
 I’m passionate about law and serving others, and this practice lets me do both.